LDMX-Software/fire/docs/getting_started.md

   a new variable from an old variable, this falls outside of the realm of schema evolution and needs to be done within a Processor.

+If you need a more robust or complicated method for transforming an old-schema into a new schema, the best option is to define your own specialization of the io::Data class itself.
+This is what EventHeader and RunHeader do in order to update the ROOT-version of the class into the new HDF5-version.

 Now the question becomes, how to "handle" the different versions.
 This is most easily explained with a few examples.